 • understanding the pattern of migratory birds, • traditional textiles of Assam, and • the role of Parliament in making laws.

-Each students project was unique, not just in terms of the topic, but also the manner in which they had conducted their research and the different styles of presentation.
+Each student project was unique, not just in terms of the topic, but also the manner in which they conducted their research and the different styles of presentation.